LemmyNet/lemmy-docs/src/users/06-fediverse-interaction.md

 is handled by non-Lemmy instances depends on the software running on the latter.
 If you are interested in that, you should read the documentation of the software run by the non-Lemmy instance in question.
 Here, we only focus on how non-Lemmy users' activity is handled by Lemmy instances.
-There only a few things to keep in mind:
+There are only a few things to keep in mind:

 - many fediverse-compatible social media have no notion of "group".
 These displays Lemmy communities as single users, e.g. `@meta@sopuli.xyz` rather